FKnight-cyber/myfoods/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your back-.env file

 `DATABASE_URL = postgres://UserName:Password@Hostname:5432/DatabaseName`